Edmundo (footballer, born 1999)

-Edmundo Appolinario (born 19 March 1999), simply known as Edmundo, is a Brazilian footballer who plays as a midfielder for Dibba Al Fujairah.
+Edmundo Appolinario (born 19 March 1999), simply known as Edmundo, is a Brazilian footballer who plays as a midfielder for Al-Hamriyah.

 Club career

 Born in Piracicaba, São Paulo, Edmundo began his career with hometown side XV de Piracicaba, but made his senior debut on loan with Andradina in 2019.
 In September 2020, he signed for Bangu.

 In December 2021, after a short period at Nacional de Muriaé, Edmundo was announced at Lemense.
 Regularly used, but mainly as a substitute, he renewed his contract for the Copa Paulista in May 2022.

 On 7 December 2022, Edmundo was announced at Goianésia.
 He moved to Treze the following 21 February, but later helped Goiatuba to win the 2023 Campeonato Goiano Segunda Divisão before confirming his return to Treze on 24 October.

 On 15 April 2024, Edmundo joined Série C side Botafogo-PB.

 Personal life

 Edmundo's father Reinaldo was also a footballer and a midfielder.
 He notably represented São Paulo.